Alexander Yakovlev (diplomat)

-Alexander Yakovlev was a long-serving tenured member of the United Nations procurement department who was involved in the Oil-for-Food Programme scandal and had other allegations of impropriety.
+Alexander Yakovlev is a former diplomat.
+He was a long-serving tenured member of the United Nations procurement department who was involved in the Oil-for-Food Programme scandal and had other allegations of impropriety.

 Diplomat activity

-Yakovlev worked in the UN Secretariat since 1985.
+Yakovlev worked in the UN Secretariat starting in 1985.
 In 1993, Yakovlev signed a permanent contract with the UN as a private individual (without secondment by the Russian Federation).

 Yakovlev resigned on June 23, 2005.
-On August 8, 2005, United Nations Secretary-General Kofi Annan waived the diplomatic immunity of Alexander Yakovlev upon a request from the U.S. Attorney's Office, and Yakovlev apparently had been taken into custody, said Mark Malloch Brown, Annan's chief of staff.
-Yakovlev's case (1:2005-cr-00819) was assigned to Southern District of New York.
+On August 8, 2005, United Nations Secretary-General Kofi Annan waived Yakovlev's diplomatic immunity upon a request from the U.S. Attorney's Office, and Yakovlev was apparently taken into custody, according to Mark Malloch Brown, Annan's chief of staff.
+Yakovlev's case (1:2005-cr-00819) was assigned to the Southern District of New York.

-The same day he pleaded guilty to wire fraud under the Oil-for-Food Programme, making him the first U.N. official to face criminal charges in connection with the scandal-tainted operation.
+The same day, he pleaded guilty to wire fraud under the Oil-for-Food Programme, making him the first UN official to face criminal charges in connection with the scandal-tainted operation.
 He was released under bond of $400,000.

-Alexander Yakovlev also pleaded guilty in federal court to charges of wire fraud and money laundering for accepting hundreds of thousands of dollars in bribes from U.N. contractors in his work outside oil-for-food.
+Yakovlev also pleaded guilty in federal court to charges of wire fraud and money laundering for accepting hundreds of thousands of dollars in bribes from UN contractors in his work outside oil-for-food.
 He could have faced up to 20 years in prison for each of the three counts.
 His Brooklyn-based criminal lawyer Arkady L. Bukh said it could take several years until Yakovlev was sentenced.
-On December 22, 2010 he was sentenced to time served, 2 years of supervised release and was ordered to forfeit $900,000.
+On December 22, 2010 he was sentenced to time served, two years of supervised release, and was ordered to forfeit $900,000.